Climate sensitivity: Societal importance

 Because the economics of climate change mitigation depend greatly on how quickly carbon neutrality needs to be achieved, climate sensitivity estimates can have important economic and policy-making implications.
 One study suggests that halving the uncertainty of the value for transient climate response (TCR) could save trillions of dollars.
-Scientists are uncertain about the precision of estimates of greenhouse gas increases on future temperature since a higher climate sensitivity would mean more dramatic increases in temperature, which makes it more prudent to take significant climate action.
+A higher climate sensitivity would mean more dramatic increases in temperature, which makes it more prudent to take significant climate action.
 If climate sensitivity turns out to be on the high end of what scientists estimate, the Paris Agreement goal of limiting global warming to well below 2 °C cannot be achieved, and temperature increases will exceed that limit, at least temporarily.
 One study estimated that emissions cannot be reduced fast enough to meet the 2 °C goal if equilibrium climate sensitivity (the long-term measure) is higher than 3.4 C-change.
 The more sensitive the climate system is to changes in greenhouse gas concentrations, the more likely it is to have decades when temperatures are much higher or much lower than the longer-term average.

-Contributors
+Factors that determine sensitivity

-Radiative forcing is one component of climate change.
 The radiative forcing caused by a doubling of atmospheric CO_{2} levels (from the pre-industrial 280 ppm) is approximately 3.7 watts per square meter (W/m2).
 In the absence of feedbacks, the energy imbalance would eventually result in roughly 1 C-change of global warming.
 That figure is straightforward to calculate by using the Stefan–Boltzmann law and is undisputed.

-A further contribution arises from climate feedback, both exacerbating and suppressing.
-The uncertainty in climate sensitivity estimates is entirely from the modelling of feedbacks in the climate system, including water vapour feedback, ice–albedo feedback, cloud feedback, and lapse rate feedback.
-Suppressing feedbacks tend to counteract warming by increasing the rate at which energy is radiated to space from a warmer planet.
-Exacerbating feedbacks increase warming; for example, higher temperatures can cause ice to melt, which reduces the ice area and the amount of sunlight the ice reflects, which in turn results in less heat energy being radiated back into space.
+A further contribution arises from climate feedbacks, both self-reinforcing and balancing.
+The uncertainty in climate sensitivity estimates is mostly from the feedbacks in the climate system, including water vapour feedback, ice–albedo feedback, cloud feedback, and lapse rate feedback.
+Balancing feedbacks tend to counteract warming by increasing the rate at which energy is radiated to space from a warmer planet.
+Self-reinfocing feedbacks increase warming; for example, higher temperatures can cause ice to melt, which reduces the ice area and the amount of sunlight the ice reflects, which in turn results in less heat energy being radiated back into space.
+The reflectiveness of a surface is called albedo.
 Climate sensitivity depends on the balance between those feedbacks.